KevinBeeson/Hurricane_loss/README.md

 ## Performance

 Running profilers on the code shows that most of the time is spent on the numpy poisson and lognormal function.
 I've compared it to Scipy's poisson and lognormal functions, and Numpy is much faster.
 I've added multiprocessing so the user can utilise multiple cores, thus increasing the processing speed.
 They will also have an estimate of the required time for the program to complete.

+## Ideas on future features

+- Have a way to test convergence to see if increasing the number of samples is necessary.
+- Every 10% of the samples, give the user a current mean and standard deviations of the samples.
+- Output all the samples to a file so more analysis can be done on the samples.
+Save every x% so incase the program crashes while running all progress is not lost.
+- Plot these samples on a histogram.